Hairline lowering surgery

 - In case of nfection (e.g. staphylococcus aureus) — As with any surgery, infection can occur (see photo below).
 With hairline lowering surgery, it can be extra tricky to keep the surgical area clean and sterile during aftercare.
 Tiny hairs can grow inward into or below the skin which can cause irritation or infection.
 Usually these tiny hairs can be removed using sterile tweezers.
 In case of an infection, we advise you to contact us personally as soon as possible.

 Frequently asked questions

 The number of hair follicles (grafts) that can be used for a hair transplant is limited.
 There are some 5,500 grafts in the donor area that can be used for a hair transplant.
 It is therefore not only a question of determining how many grafts are needed to improve the hairline/recipient area, but also how many grafts can be used to the maximum.
 Transplanting too many grafts at once can even cause hair density to deteriorate.

 Is hair transplant surgery painful?

 According to most patients, a hair transplant is not a painful experience.
-Patients are always given local anaesthetics and other medications to alleviate the discomfort.
+Patients are always given local anaesthetics and antibiotics to alleviate the discomfort.
 Most patients report that the procedure is pain-free and that the patient's recovery is not necessary.
 However, the procedure can take a long time as all hair follicles have to be harvested one by one.